 This is where an internal thermometer becomes super helpful.

-What is the difference between sirloin and chuck roast?
+What is the difference between sirloin and beef chuck roast?
 Is one better than the other?
-The obvious answer is they are cuts from different areas of the cow but more importantly is why one is preferred over the other for grilling.
+The obvious answer is they are cuts from different areas of the cow, but more importantly, this is why one is preferred over the other for grilling.
+The size of the roast also matters, of course, so take that into consideration.

-I prefer the sirloin for this recipe because it is more tender and doesn’t need extra moisture.
-A chuck roast is more appropriate for the low and slow oven roasting method or for cooking to shred (a higher internal temperature)
+The sirloin will be better for this recipe because it is more tender and doesn’t need extra moisture.
+A chuck roast steak is more appropriate for the low and slow oven roasting method or for cooking to shred (a higher internal temperature).

 📖 Recipe